04 February 2021

 The console object

 The most frequently used object in the browser console in everyday work is definitely the… console object.
-While everyone uses its log() method to display data, it actually offers a lot more possibilities, the list of which can be easily viewed by running the following command:
+While everyone uses its log() method to display data, the console object provides a lot more possibilities, the list of which can be easily viewed by running the following command:

 console.log(console);

-As you can see, the console object has quite a lot of interesting functions to offer.
+As you can see, the console object provides quite a lot of interesting functions.
 I’m going to go over some of the most important ones.

 The most frequently used object in the browser console in everyday work is definitely the… console object